CRISPRlab/CRISPRviz/README.md

 10. Create the CRISPRviz container and begin processing genomes! **Note** - Before copy/pasting the below script into the Docker command line, two modifications need to be made:

     *a)* -v **/Users/userName/Desktop/genomesFolder**:/app/userdata   ||   The bolded directory must be updated to the **absolute** path to the directory containing your genome files from Step 9.
+Depending on how Docker is setup on your machine, the directory path could begin with /c/Users/... or //c/Users/...
+Check your Docker volume mounting settings.
 The /app/userdata directory is the location in the container where your data will be housed when the container spins up, and should not be modified!

     *b)* **crisprviz.sh -pxc;**   ||   This command can be modified to reflect any additional options you wish to include in your run.
 ```
-docker run -it -p 4444:8000 \
+docker run -it -p 4444:4444 \
--v /Users/userName/Desktop/genomesFolder:/app/userdata \
+-v /c/Users/userName/Desktop/genomesFolder:/app/userdata \
 crisprlab/crisprviz \
 /bin/bash -c "cd /app/userdata; \
 crisprviz.sh -pxc; \
-server.py --dir .."
+cd ..; \
+python -m http.server 4444;"
 ```

 ---